DoS Protection Policy Rules

 When traffic matches a DoS Protection policy rule, the firewall takes one of three actions:

 - Deny—The firewall denies access and doesn’t apply a DoS Protection profile.
-Denying blacklists traffic that matches the rule.
+Traffic that matches the rule is blocked.

 - Allow—The firewall permits access and doesn’t apply a DoS Protection profile.
-Allowing whitelists traffic that matches the rule.
+Traffic that matches the rule is allowed.

 - Protect—The firewall protects the devices defined in the DoS Protection policy rule by applying the specified DoS Protection profile or profiles thresholds to traffic that matches the rule.
 A rule can have one aggregate DoS Protection profile and one classified DoS Protection profile, and for classified profiles, you can use the source IP, destination IP, or both to increment the flood threshold counters, as described in Classified Versus Aggregate DoS Protection.
 Incoming packets count against both DoS Protection profile thresholds if the they match the rule.